vquidore/final-project-qss20/README.md

 # final-project-qss20
-## Student Impact Practicum investigating the effects of race, gender, and the Covid-19 pandemic on the disabled community within START Services
+# Student Impact Practicum investigating the effects of race, gender, and the Covid-19 pandemic on the disabled community within START Services

-## AUTHORS: Josephine Kim, V Quidore, Raniyan Zaman, Kai Zhou
+# AUTHORS: Josephine Kim, V Quidore, Raniyan Zaman, Kai Zhou

+## Background

-### Overview of project
+## Overview of project

 Given